Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md

 - Visit the [Mantle ETH Goerli Proxy contract](https://goerli.etherscan.io/address/0x307770388c483BF225DCbe55EE5BA8b9d0bC5C1d#writeProxyContract).
 - Click **Connect to Web3** to connect to your web3 wallet.
+- Select "Contract"
+- Select "Write as Proxy"
-- Scroll down to the "stake" function.
+- Scroll down to the "19. stake" function.
   - Note: you must plan to stake **at least 0.1 Goerli ETH** in order for the stake function to work properly.
   - For the first parameter, "stake", input the amount of Goerli ETH you want to deposit.
   - For the second parameter, "minMETHAMount", input the value "0" (number zero without quotes).